 $menu_link->link->first()->options = [ 'attributes' => [ 'target' => '_self', ], ]; $menu_link->save();

 As you can see, the module is using the existing options property to store the attributes.
 The link__options column of a link field type is a blob, which stores a serialized array of options for the link.
 You can find more about Link field properties here.

 This is how all this looks in the database:

 And this is how it looks on the frontend side:

-I'm a backend developer so I like talking about changing things programmatically, but you can also set attributes via user interface.
+I'm a backend developer so I like talking about changing things programmatically, but you can also set attributes via the user interface.
 Just edit your menu item and you'll see the ATTRIBUTES fieldset: